smecsia/gawain/README.md

 ### Processors & Aggregators options

 You can specify a number of options for processors and aggregators:
 * `consumers` - Limits the queue consumers count.
-Specifies the number of concurrently performing consumers.
+Specifies the number of concurrently performing queue consumers.
+Each consumer thread is a single processor or aggregator.
 Default value: 1.
 * `bcConsumers` - Limits the number of concurrently performing consumers for broadcasted messages.
 Default value: 1.
-* `processors` - Processing thread pool size.
-Sets the maximum processing threads for incoming messages.
-This option specifies the number of concurrently processing messages per consumer.
-Default value: 10.
 * `maxLockWaitMs` - Specifies maximum time in which the lock must be obtained.
 This option allows to prevent the deadlocks when one of the consumers is locked for a long time.
 Default value: 30000.